 - Extras: Fogproof & waterproof up to 3.3′, Nitrogen filling, fully multi-coated, rubber armor, rain guard, twist-up eyecups, ergonomic indents

-The Nikon 7548 Monarch 7 birdwatching binoculars are for you if you’re looking for a 8×42 pair for just below $500.
+The Nikon Monarch 7 birdwatching binoculars are for you if you’re looking for a 10x42 pair for a very reasonable price.

 With 8x magnifying power, you can still see things up close, but get great values for exit pupil and eye relief with a wide field of view.